CraigRisiAG/Unit-Test-Example/README.md

 Calculator unit test example in Java
 ===============

-This project is demo for article for beginners about unit testing http://stokito.blogspot.com/2013/02/blog-post_27.html (sorry, currently only in Russian).
+This project is demo for article for beginners about unit testing.

-You should use Maven to build project.
+It is recommended you use Maven to build project.
-Also I would like to recommend you edit code Intellij Idea.